sswietoniowski/learning-aspnetcore-webapi-7-asynchronous-code/README.md

 }
 ```

+Be aware that `async` and `await` are the right way to go, but you should not use `Task.Result` or `Task.Wait` methods.

+They are blocking and they can lead to deadlocks (not necessarily true these days, but blocking would be a problem still).
+More on that [here](https://tooslowexception.com/the-danger-of-asyncawait-and-result-in-one-picture/).

 ## EAP

 > The EAP is the legacy pattern for asynchronous programming in .NET.
 It is based on events.
 The `XXXCompleted` events are raised when an asynchronous operation completes.
 The `XXXCompletedEventArgs` class contains the result of the asynchronous operation.
 The `XXXAsync` methods start an asynchronous operation.